Celebrating 27 Years

 The founders laid the groundwork for a strong, flexible structure that has allowed the organization to grow and change as it has served Iowa women and girls.
 IWF was incorporated in November 1994 and obtained 501(c)(3) status in October 1995.

 A Board of Directors steers strategy and oversees operations.
-An Executive Director, Financial Manager, Operations Manager, and many volunteers ensure that the strategy, mission, and vision are brought to life.
+A President/CEO, Vice President of Finance, Vice President of Operations, and many volunteers ensure that the strategy, mission, and vision are brought to life.

 As IWF developed, five key strategies for change emerged and remain the focus of activities today:

 IWF funds and supports research that enables it to invest wisely in activities that create pathways to economic success for Iowa’s women and girls.
 Notable research projects include:

 - The first Status of Women in Iowa report, a collaboration with the Chrysalis Foundation of Des Moines in 2002

 - Workshops to create a gender equity index to measure progress toward common goals, a collaboration with the Iowa Division of the United Nations Association in 2005

 - The Iowa Women’s Leadership Project’s SHE Matters report on the status of women and girls in Iowa and accompanying online mapping tool in 2012.
 IWF is promoting the mapping tool through workshops across the state in 2013 and 2014.